LockManipulator/Locksport/Safe manipulation/README.md

 graphpaper: Printable graph to help with manipulation.

+graphpaper-floatinghwheels: Graph with helpful information to float wheels.

 autographer.py: Only meant as a fun project, not a serious tool.
 A Python3 script that will let you say your contact points out loud and automatically graph it for you.
 See https://github.com/KoljaB/RealtimeSTT/ for required libraries.
 Only tested on Linux (PopOS) so far.
 If the delay after a sentence is too long, find and replace "large-v2" with either "base.en" or "tiny.en".